MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 ### Validation succeeds

 After successful validation, Viva Insights starts processing your new data.
 Processing can take between a few hours and a day or so.
-During processing, you’ll see a “Processing” status on the **Import history** table.
+During processing, a “Processing” status appears on the **Import history** table.

 After processing completes, it's either succeeded or failed.
 Depending on the outcome, you’ll either find a “Success” or “Failed” status in the **Import history** table.